metaproxy-technologies/pages/docs/_posts/2021-12-27-bestmobile.md

 ## What is best mobile desktop for Secure development.

-A environment to carry everywhere with ease within small bag, but has ability to access company data and good for coding, i.e easy to type many characters and moving  cursor fast.
+An environment which can be carried to everywhere with ease within small bag, but has ability to access company data and good for coding, i.e easy to type many characters and moving  cursor fast.

 And also, data is accessed remotely with evaluation of every data access by remote server or local data could be encrypted and be wiped when lost or stolen.